English Units 3 and 4

 - Charlie’s Country, Rolf de Heer (film)

 Things to think about

-You need to complete at least one of the three English subjects outlined above in order to be eligible for a VCE certificate.
+You need to complete at least one of the English subjects outlined above in order to be eligible for a VCE certificate.

 Things you can do now

 Purchase and read and view the prescribed texts.
 In addition to this you should annotate and keep additional notes on each text for your reference.

 Having a basic understanding of each text before the start of the school year is vital.
 If you have not read each of the texts before the start of the year at least once, you will struggle to keep up with the course work and you may not perform as well in the major assessments.

 In addition to this, you are advised to conduct additional research on each of the texts, including the historical setting, the author and the key ideas or themes explored by the author.

 Keep up to date with current issues in the Australian media, which will keep you informed and should make the Analysing argument and Presenting argument Outcomes more accessible.
 It is highly recommended that you view news and current affairs from more than one source.